Bithyakter/LCD-Display-Using-Arduino-Uno/README.md

-# LCD-Display-Using-Arduino-Uno
+# LCD Display Using Arduino Uno
-LCD Display using Arduino Uno
+LCD(16*2) Display Using Arduino Uno